zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 > `VariableStatement_Yield_Await` :
 > `var VariableDeclarationList_In_Yield_Await;`

 We can follow the productions further and keep track of the parameters.
-For example, all productions for `VariableDeclarationList` just carry them on as is, which is not very interesting:
+For example, all productions for `VariableDeclarationList` just carry them on as is:

 > <code>VariableDeclarationList<sub>[In, Yield, Await]</sub> :</code>
 > <code>VariableDeclaration<sub>[?In, ?Yield, ?Await]</sub></code>